 FDU became the first American university to own a campus in England when it acquired Wroxton College from Trinity College, Oxford University.
 Opened in 1965, Wroxton College offers American students graduate and undergraduate courses as well as an enriching cultural experience.
 Formerly a 13th-century abbey, Wroxton College is now a beautifully restored and modernized Jacobean mansion.
-In 2007, FDU commenced undergraduate classes at a facility in Vancouver, British Columbia, Canada.
+In 2007, FDU commenced classes at facilities in Vancouver, British Columbia, Canada.

 FDU has maintained its commitment to broadening global horizons and fostering greater international understanding.
 In 2000, the Board of Trustees adopted a focused mission for FDU: to prepare students for world citizenship through global education.